CSLSDS/CSLSDS.github.io/_posts/2020-10-21-Build-a-Team-Build-an-App.md

 ---
 layout: post
-title: title
+title: Build a Team; Build an App
-subtitle: subtitle
+subtitle: in which we reiterate: "explicit over implicit"
-gh-repo: cslsds/cslsds
+gh-repo: Lambda-School-Labs/Labs27-C-Citrics-DS
 gh-badge:
   - star
   - fork